 Eutaxia obovata Care

-Prune lightly after flowering to maintain a more bushy habit.
+This is a plant that can be pruned lightly directly after flowering to maintain a more bushy and compact habit.